vinhjaxt/chromium-rsa/README.md

-# The Chromium's RSA library
+# RSA library is used by Chromium
-This RSA library used by Chromium Benchmark here: https://chromium.googlesource.com/v8/v8.git/+/refs/heads/master/benchmarks/
+This RSA library is used by Chromium Benchmark here: https://chromium.googlesource.com/v8/v8.git/+/refs/heads/master/benchmarks/

 # Modified
 I fixed some errors (undefined variables, etc..).